PelionIoT/nanostack-border-router/README.md

 ### Switching the RF shield

 By default, the application uses an Atmel AT86RF233/212B RF driver.
 You can alternatively use any RF driver provided in the `drivers/` folder or link in your own driver.
-The configuration for the RF driver can be set in the `json` file.
+You can set the configuration for the RF driver in the `json` file.

 To select the Atmel radio shield, use the following: